kikidesigns/TeaArtTarot/bastets_temple/monetization_ideas.md

-For TEAARTTAROT to make a profit, there are several monetization strategies you can consider, each aligned with the brand's identity and content offerings:

 ### **1. Paid Tarot Readings and Consultations**
    - **Private Readings:** Offer one-on-one tarot readings through video calls, phone calls, or in-person sessions (if local).
 You can charge by the hour or for specific spreads.